VJ-Varanasi/personal-website/content/project/complex/index.md

 slides: ""
 ---

 These notes follow Yale's "MATH310: Complex Analysis" as taught by Prof. Franco Vargas Pallete in Fall 2021.
 The course follows Theodore Gamelin's "Complex Analysis", an undergraduate introduction to the field.
-The course covered roughly the first 9 chapters of Gamelin's text touching on functions of comlpex variables, differntiability of complex functions, complex integration, Cauchy's theorem, series expansions, calculus of residues, and conformal mapping.
+The course covered roughly the first 9 chapters of Gamelin's text touching on functions of comlpex variables, differentiability of complex functions, complex integration, Cauchy's theorem, series expansions, calculus of residues, and conformal mapping.

 1. {{% staticref "uploads/Complex Analysis Review Guide 7-22.pdf" "newtab" %}}Review Guide{{% /staticref %}}: An overview of important definitions, theorems, and relevant proofs, for MATH310